Good Standing Requirements for Licensed Legal Interns

 Students will be dropped from the Legal Internship Program for failure to meet the in-court practice requirement and comply with the law school’s reporting policy.

-- Students no longer enrolled in the program are subject to automatic termination of their licenses.
+- Students no longer participating in the program are subject to automatic termination of their licenses.

 - To prevent termination and suspend the in-court practice requirement, the license may be placed on inactive status.